mgimond/Intro-to-git-GitHub/git_setup.md

 ## Configuring git

 You only need to follow this step once on your machine.
-This step adds your contact information that will be used when uploading your R and Rmd scripts to Github.
+This step adds your contact information that will be used when uploading (**pushing**) your project folder to Github.

 Bring up the git shell (this may be listed as the **Git Bash** application on **Windows** and it may be accessed via your **Terminal** application on the **Mac**).
 You can also access the shell from inside **RStudio** by clicking on the **Terminal** tab in the lower left-hand pane.